yvele/node-thunkify-object/Readme.md

 });
 ```

-### Dealing with functions being both async and sync
+### Dealing with methods being both async and sync

   Sometimes functions have an optional callback parameter (like [this MongoDB driver method](http://mongodb.github.io/node-mongodb-native/2.0/api/Collection.html#aggregate)).
 That means when you call it with a callback it's async, but when you call it without a callback it's sync (potentially returning a value).